DonggeunYu/MEV-Attack-on-the-BSC/README.md

    - In bloXroute, stream the address of the validator that will build the next block.
    - Run the `main` function with the MEV function as a multiprocess.

-2. Filters transactions received from the Mempool stream based on the presence of gas information and data.
+2. Filter transactions received from the Mempool stream are based on the presence of gas information and data.
 (If data is empty, the contract function is not called.)

 3. Trace the transaction using `debug_traceCall`:
    1. If an error occurs during the trace, remove the transaction.